MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-fibre-channel.md

 vHBAs are used by VMs to connect with vSANs.
 In order for vHBAs to connect to vSANs, they first must be added to the hardware profile of a VM template.

-1. Use the **Create Virtual Machine Wizard** to create a new VM, and then add a new Fibre Channel adapter (vHBA) to the **Configure Hardware** page of the VM template.
+1. Use the **Create Virtual Machine Wizard** to create a new VM, and then add a new fibre channel adapter (vHBA) to the **Configure Hardware** page of the VM template.
 For each vHBA that you create, specify dynamic or static WWPN assignments and select the fabric classification.
 2. Still using the **Create Virtual Machine Wizard**, place and deploy the VM to a destination host.
 Make sure the host contains a virtual SAN that matches the storage fabric. .

- After you deploy the VM to a host, you can zone a Virtual Fibre Channel storage array to the VM.
-Then you'll create a LUN and register (unmask) it to the VM.
-F
+ After you deploy the VM to a host, you can zone a virtual fibre channel storage array to the VM.
+Then, you create a LUN and register (unmask) it to the VM.

 ## Create zones

-Zones are used to connect a Fibre Channel array to a host or virtual machine (VM).
+Zones are used to connect a fibre channel array to a host or virtual machine (VM).
 The storage array target ports are mapped to the HBA ports on the host or to the virtual HBA (vHBA) ports for the VM.
 You can create zones for a host, a VM, or both.
 For Hyper-V failover clusters, a zone is needed for each host in the cluster.
 Note that:

-- Zones are grouped into zonesets, which use common Fibre Channel fabric devices.
+- Zones are grouped into zonesets, which use common fibre channel fabric devices.
 When all zones in a zone set have been added, modified, or removed as needed, the zoneset must be activated.
-Zoneset activation pushes information for each zone down to the Fibre Channel switches in the selected fabric.
+Zoneset activation pushes information for each zone down to the fibre channel switches in the selected fabric.
 - Only members of the same zone can communicate with each other.
 - You'll need to create new zones and then activate the zoneset.
 Activating a zoneset may cause some downtime in the fabric as information is propagated to all the switches.
 - If you want to add a storage array to a Hyper-V cluster, you need to zone the array to each host computer first.
 Similarly, if you want to add an array to a guest cluster, you need to zone the array to each VM first.